symbolicdata/symbolicdata.github.io/Reorganization.markdown

 title: Reorganization
 ---

-### Proposal for SymbolicData Reorganization towards an Intercommunity Project
+### SymbolicData as Intercommunity Project

 During the [December 2012 Workshop](Events.2012-12 "wikilink") in Leipzig we decided to reshape the SymbolicData Project as *intercommunity project*, that address needs of *subcommunities* within Symbolic Computation community to profile, test and benchmark implementations, and has strong links to other intercommunity activities as [sagemath](http://sagemath.org/), [lmonade](http://www.lmona.de/), [swmath](http://www.swmath.org/) ond others, see [Andreas' poster](http://symbolicdata.org/Uploads/overview-poster.pdf) for an overall picture.

-But no intercommunity project without vivid roots in the communities.
-The ongoing efforts of Andreas and [me](User:HGG "wikilink") to place and reshape the SymbolicData Project as an intercommunity project has no value if it is not supported by the subcommunities themselves.
-SymbolicData can only be successful as *joined efforts within different CA subcommunities* to establish a common interlinking infrastructure that extends and technically supports the intra-community infrastructure in a natural way using modern Semantic Web concepts.
+**But no intercommunity project without vivid roots in the communities.
+The ongoing efforts to reshape the SymbolicData Project as an intercommunity project have no value if not supported by the subcommunities themselves.
+SymbolicData can only be successful as *joined efforts within different CA subcommunities* to establish a common interlinking infrastructure that extends and technically supports the intra-community infrastructure in a natural way using modern Semantic Web concepts.**

 There are several such projects (with different scopes) out there with a similar goal (see the "central cloud" in Andreas' poster) and it is due time better to interconnect these efforts.